wp-plugins/search-in-place/README.txt

 == Changelog ==

 = 1.0.3 =

-This version resolves an issue with the "More Results" link in sub-pages and multisite installations.
+* This version resolves an issue with the "More Results" link in sub-pages and multi-site installations.
-The use of taxonomies as criteria for searching.
+* The use of taxonomies as criteria for searching.
-The integration with very popular plugins.
+* The integration with very popular plugins.
-Customizing the search results box.
+* Customizing the search results box.
+* Updated the administration interface.
+* Shown in the search result list, the thumbnail version of featured images.
+* Improves the items selection in the search result list.
+* Includes the images captions between the elements for searching.
+* Improves the compatibility with themes non standards.
+* Removes the shortcodes from descriptions in the results list.
+* The attachments have been removed from results.

 = 1.0.2 =

-If the post has associated a Featured image, it will be shown on dynamic search dialog.
+* If the post has associated a Featured image, it will be shown on dynamic search dialog.

 = 1.0.1 =

-First Release
+* First Release